mozilla/persona/docs/PRIMARY_PROTOCOL.md

 to be an upper bound on duration.
 Under scenarios where the user is on a shared device that is not their own, certificate duration will be shorter.
-Further, depending on the capabilities of the device, the public key generated maybe be weaker.
+Further, depending on the capabilities of the device, the public key generated maybe be weaker, warranting a reduced duration of validity

-Given that these factors that are not known to the provisioning page weigh into certificate duration, the primary should defer to this value, and BrowserID may delete before their expiration if it exceeds the maximum.
+Given that these factors, not known to the provisioning page, weigh into certificate duration, the primary should defer to this value, and BrowserID may delete certificates before their expiration if it exceeds the maximum.

 ### 4.5.
 Considerations